In today’s post comes from Discovery Leader Matt Cunliffe at MacGregor Point Provincial Park.

 Our staff work in parks because they love them as much as our visitors do.
 We are always happy to share information about our parks, and love answering camper questions and hearing about your experiences (just try to save those stories for when there isn’t a line-up).

-It will be another busy camping and day use season, so please be patient if caught in a line-up.
+It will be another busy season, so please be patient if caught in a line-up.

 Our staff take pride in moving quickly to get you into the park so you can connect with nature and make your own discoveries.